 - Just using “video” in the subject line of your email will reduce unsubscribes by 26%, increase click-throughs by 65%, and increase email opens by 19%.

-- In a 2014 study, there was 43% growth in video engagement and three fifths of these were watching videos on a mobile device.
+- In a 2014 study, there was a 43% growth in video engagement, and three-fifths of these were watching videos on a mobile device.

-- UK did a study showed that online video is much more engaging than basic text.
+- The UK did a study that showed that online video is much more engaging than introductory text.

-- Another study shows that 64% of marketing budgets are shifting to video and companies are spending more, especially if they are focusing on millennials.
+- Another study shows that 64% of marketing budgets are shifting to video, and companies are spending more, mainly if they are focusing on millennials.

-As you can see, video has become an important medium for attracting and converting new consumers as well as expanding awareness of your brand.
+As you can see, a video has become an essential medium for attracting and converting new consumers and expanding awareness of your brand.

 Video SEO Marketing

 For typical business owners marketing online, your website is the “money site” – the place you want all your potential customers to end up and ultimately convert to buyers.
-You can view video platforms such as Facebook, YouTube, Vimeo and others like the planets that orbit your site and influence how well your site ranks in searches.
-If done correctly, the videos you produce can have a positive impact on your money site’s SEO.
+You can view video platforms such as Facebook, YouTube, Vimeo, and others like the planets that orbit your site and influence how well your site ranks in searches.
+If done correctly, the videos you produce can positively impact your money site’s SEO.

 How We Plug SEO Power into Your Money Site

-As part of our video marketing service, some of what we do when uploading your video to YouTube include writing a 650-word description about the video content.
+As part of our video marketing service, some of what we do when uploading your video to YouTube include writing a 650-word description of the video content.
 This text is unique, meaning it hasn’t been duplicated from any other online source.
-Also, we take the main keyword used in your website’s home page content and sprinkle it within the description text a couple times.
-The description is looked at by Google as a web page so has an effect on relevancy which, in turn, affects ranking.
+Also, we take the main keyword used in your website’s home page content and sprinkle it within the description text a couple of times.
+The description is looked at by Google as a web page, so it affects relevancy, which, in turn, influences ranking.

-Above the description text we put your full website URL, your company name and phone number.
-Because only the first couple lines of the description are visible at first, we want people to see your company info right away.
+Above the description text, we put your full website URL, company name, and phone number.
+Because only the first couple lines of the description are visible, we want people to see your company info right away.
 Equally important, by including the URL, we created a backlink to your website.
-Backlinks are one of the most important elements of SEO/SEM.
+Backlinks are one of the essential elements of SEO/SEM.

-Additionally, we write the title of your video adding the same main keyword mentioned earlier and then put a couple hash tags related to the video subject at the bottom.
-Finally, we add your business’s geo location in the advanced settings.
+Additionally, we write the title of your video, adding the same primary keyword mentioned earlier, and then put a couple of hashtags related to the video subject at the bottom.
+Finally, we add your business’s geolocation in the advanced settings.

-There are other “tricks” we employ to get more viewing and ranking traction for your video but I won’t mention them here.
+We employ other “tricks” to get more viewing and ranking traction for your video, but I won’t mention them here.

-To see an example of how we ranked two videos we produced for one of our clients, do a Google search for social wifi Minnesota.
-Last we checked, these two videos were ranking #2 and #3 in the organic search results.
+To see an example of how we ranked two videos we produced for one of our clients, do a Google search for social wifi in Minnesota.
+Last we checked, these two videos ranked #2 and #3 in the organic search results.
 Our client’s website is ranking #1.
-In fact, almost the entire first page results are dominated by Minnesota Social WiFi pages, all of which we were responsible for building and doing the SEO on.
+Almost the entire first-page results are dominated by Minnesota Social wifi pages, all of which we were responsible for building and doing the SEO.

 Strategies in Our Video Marketing Services

-As mentioned, videos have a huge impact in many areas including lead generation, conversion, website visitors and SEO.
+As mentioned, videos have a massive impact in many areas, including lead generation, conversion, website visitors, and SEO.
 Below, we discuss some of our video marketing techniques.

 We Create Your Business Video Channel